NGC 3923

 NGC 3923 is an elliptical galaxy located in the constellation Hydra.
-It is located at a distance of circa 90 million light years from Earth, which, given its apparent dimensions, means that NGC 3923 is about 155,000 light years across.
+It is located at a distance of about 90 million light years from Earth, which, given its apparent dimensions, means that NGC 3923 is about 155,000 light years across.
 NGC 3923 is an example of a shell galaxy where the stars in its halo are arranged in layers.
 It has more than twenty shells.
 It was discovered by William Herschel on March 7, 1791.

 Characteristics

 NGC 3923 is an example of a shell galaxy where the stars in its halo are arranged in layers.
 NGC 3923 has up to 42 shells, the highest number among all shell galaxies, and its shells are much more subtle than those of other shell galaxies.
 The shells of this galaxy are also symmetrical, while other shell galaxies are more skewed and asymmetrical.
 Concentric shells of stars enclosing a galaxy are quite common and are observed in many elliptical galaxies.
 In fact, every tenth elliptical galaxy exhibits this onion-like structure, which has never been observed in spiral galaxies.
 The shell-like structures are thought to develop as a consequence of galactic cannibalism, when a larger galaxy ingests a smaller companion.
 As the two centers approach, they initially oscillate about a common center, and this oscillation ripples outwards forming the shells of stars just as ripples on a pond spread when the surface is disturbed.

 Deep imaging also detected a stream extending from the core of NGC 3923 and a small elliptical galaxy on its axis, which is a probable progenitor of some of the shells.
 Another stream lies south of the core of NGC 3923, and a hook like structure lies at the northwest.